HKUST-Aerial-Robotics/TimeOptimizer/README.md

 If you have done all above, you can try the simple demo in two ways.

 **1.**
+Use the interactive tools we provide, and use following launch file:
 ```
   roslaunch time_optimizer time_optimizer.launch
 ```